+What is a Martin Guitar?
 When it comes to acoustic guitars, Martin Guitars are one of the best out there.
 From the Avett Brothers to David Gilmour, many musicians use this brand and they have a solid reputation.
-Martin Guitars have been around since 1833, so their history goes way back and they have made many great guitars.
+Martin acoustic Guitars have been around since 1833, so their history goes way back and they have made many great guitars.

 Pros of Martin Guitars

-In terms of the pros, Martin guitars provide a nice sound and they have a lot of great quality guitars.
+In terms of the pros, a Martin acoustic guitar will provide a nice sound and they have a lot of great quality guitars.
 Martin guitars are most famous for their acoustic guitar models, such as D-45 or D-35.
 They are considered to be great for fingerstyle or acoustic style performances.

 1. Quality of Sound